 Montana’s nonresident licensing system changed in 2011.
 The outfitter sponsored or “guaranteed license” is no longer available.
-Nonresident elk and deer licenses have been sold by computerized drawing for the past three seasons and will be again in 2014.
+Nonresident elk and deer licenses have been sold by computerized drawing for the past four seasons and will be again in 2015.

-The good news is the 17,000 elk/deer combo pool of licenses did not sell out with the March 15th submission in 2011, 2012 or 2013 and there is no reason to believe it will in 2014.
+The good news is the 17,000 elk/deer combo pool of licenses did not sell out with the March 15th submission in 2011, 2012, 2013 or 2014 and there is no reason to believe it will in 2015.
 If you apply for the big game combo before March 15th you should get a license.
-If the license sale follows the past three years trends the Big Game Combination license will be available through late summer.
+If the license sale follows the past four years trends the Big Game Combination license will be available online all the way through the fall hunting season.

-The nonresident deer license will probably sell out.
-There are only 4,600 tags available and the $580. price tag is not high enough to put off demand.
+The nonresident deer license may sell out.
+There are only 4,600 tags available and the $596. price tag is not high enough to put off demand.

-Applications for these licenses must be post marked on or before March 15th.
+Applications for these licenses must be post marked on or before March 15th to insure you are in the drawing.

 Fish, Wildlife & Parks Special Licensing Department’s phone number is (406) 444-2950.